 The Centre for Health, Law and Society investigates institutional, material and technological aspects of the relationships between health, law and society.
 This includes understanding how law impacts upon ethical, social, political and economic issues at individual and population levels.
 The Centre’s research programs and impact activities are informed by a socio-legal perspective, or ‘law-in-context’ approach, to examining the different ways in which law intersects with health.
 Our members take a broad view of what is meant by law, which may include case law, legislation, the courts, guidance, manuals, procedures, record-keeping and regulation.

-Members of the Centre engage in research which critically examines upon how law influences the dynamics of patient-doctor relations and the provision of healthcare, definitions of health and ill-health, scientific and technological innovation, what is considered ‘normal’ and what is not, and the regulation of human bodies, identity and sexuality.
+The Centre’s research programs are focused on three main themes: end of life; gender, sexuality and reproduction; and health governance and rights.
+Members of the Centre engage in research which critically examines how law influences the dynamics of patient-doctor relations and the provision of healthcare, definitions of health and ill-health, scientific and technological innovation in healthcare, constructions of healthcare norms, and the regulation of human bodies, gender identity and sexuality.

 Group Manager Ethics & Formation, St Vincent’s Health Australia

 Adjunct Professor, La Trobe Law School, La Trobe University

 Deputy Director & Head of Forensic Services, Victorian Institute of Forensic Medicine